OfficeDev/office-js-docs-reference/docs/manifest/reportphishingcustomization.md

 ---
 title: ReportPhishingCustomization element in the manifest file (preview)
-description: The ReportPhishingCustomization element configures the ribbon button and pre-processing dialog of a spam reporting add-in in Outlook. ms.date: 07/13/2023 ms.localizationpriority: medium
+description: The ReportPhishingCustomization element configures the ribbon button and preprocessing dialog of a spam-reporting add-in in Outlook. ms.date: 07/14/2023 ms.localizationpriority: medium
 ---

 # ReportPhishingCustomization element (preview)

-Configures the ribbon button and pre-processing dialog of a spam reporting add-in in Outlook.
+Configures the ribbon button and preprocessing dialog of a spam-reporting add-in in Outlook.

-To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).
+To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam-reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).

 **Add-in type**: Mail